 High Desert Brews

 Jimmy Seifrit got the brewing bug early on, while growing up in Philadelphia.
 An urge to move west, specifically to a mountain town, landed him in Bend in the mid 1990s.
-An avid home brewer, he turned professional 18 years ago in the tank rooms of Deschutes Brewery.
+An avid home brewer, he turned professional nearly 20 years ago in the tank rooms of Deschutes Brewery.
 In 2011, the opportunity to take over brewing operations at Bend’s 10 Barrel Brewing was an opportunity Jimmy couldn’t pass up.
 His approach to brewing is out-of-the-box, with beers that feature sours, barrel aging and innovative non-traditional ingredients.
-With 14 breweries, Bend is quickly becoming “beervana,” a place where those who love to recreate outdoors can add a wide variety of brews to their itineraries.
+With 17 breweries and counting, Bend is quickly becoming “beervana,” a place where those who love to recreate outdoors can add a wide variety of brews to their itineraries.
 Here are some of Jimmy’s favorite ways to spend a few days in Central Oregon beer country.

 Start your day

-The Gallery in Sisters gives off the feel of stepping back 100 years into the times of the Wild West.
+The Gallery Restaurant & Bar in Sisters gives off the feel of stepping back 100 years into the times of the Wild West.
 The food is high-end diner and the service is down home.
-While you’re in the area, stop in at Three Creeks Brewing for a Chocolate Porter or a Stonefly Rye.
+While you’re in the area, stop in at Three Creeks Brewing Company for a Chocolate Porter or a Stonefly Rye.

 Get out the camera

 Crux Fermentation Project is the perfect place for a photo and a handcrafted beer.
 Plop yourself in a comfy chair outside with a world-class German-style pilsner or wheat beer and have someone snap a picture of you with the Cascade Mountains in the background.
 The vibe is electric.